scroll top

 It is also important to educate yourself about how to sell jewelry:

-2. Get a jewelry appraisal or diamond appraisal and possibly also a diamond certification.
+4. Diamonds: Understand the 4Cs of a diamond, and consider a diamond appraisal and possibly also a diamond certification.

 1. Fair price.
 Even if your jeweler is 100% honest and reputable (as many are!), he or she offers just one offer, and one opinion about what your piece of jewelry is worth.
 Setting a price for any piece of jewelry is highly subject to opinion and mistakes.
 The grade of a gemstone or diamond, the market value of various styles is subject to interpretation.
-When you go to the entire world for quotes on what your ring or other jewelry is worth, you are more likely to get a fairer price.
-Market economics 101.
+Look for jewelry buyers that post highest-offer guarnatees.

 2. Fraud is rampant.
 For many reasons, the jewelry industry has historically been rife with fraud and dishonesty.
-If you are relying on a quote from just one, or a handful, of local jewelers, you are more likely to get ripped off.
-Thankfully, organizations like the Better Business Bureau, as well as online review sites and blogs, mean that the entire world can hold accountable online businesses with hundreds or even thousands of reviews and reports.
+If you are relying on a quote from just one local jeweler, you are more likely to get ripped off.
+Thankfully, organizations like the Better Business Bureau, as well as online review sites and blogs mean that the entire world can hold accountable businesses with hundreds or even thousands of reviews and reports — especially online businesses, including gold, diamond and jewelry buyers.

 Why sell your jewelry?

-Many relationships involve precious jewelry — investments that represented care, love, tradition and a shared vision for the future.
+Many relationships involve precious jewelry — investments that represented care, love, tradition.

-When the relationship ends, those rings, watches, necklaces, earrings, gold chains, and bracelets can linger in velvet-lined jewelry boxes for years — or even the remainder of the new owner’s life!
+When the relationship ends, those engagement rings, watches, necklaces, earrings, and bracelets can linger in velvet-lined jewelry boxes for years — or even the remainder of the new owner’s life!

 Here’s the thing: Even if that jewelry is worth tens of thousands of dollars, it is still clutter to you.